dondrzzy/The-Business-Center/README.md

 #### Set up your database and Environment variables
     Make sure your postgres service is running.
 Check task manager processes for confirmation.

-    Set up your postgres datase with a your "username" and "password"
+    Set up your postgres datase with your "username" and "password"

     In the root directory of your application, create a .env file and set the following